wieslawsoltes/AvaloniaBook/Chapters/Chapter31.md

 - Manage focus: when the pane opens via keyboard, move focus to the first focusable element; when closing, restore focus to the toggle.
 - Combine with `TransitioningContentControl` (Chapter 29) for smooth page transitions.

+### TransitioningContentControl for dynamic views

+`TransitioningContentControl` wraps a content presenter with `IPageTransition` support.
+- Assign `PageTransition` in XAML (slide, cross-fade, custom transitions) to animate view-model swaps.
+- Hook `TransitionCompleted` to dispose old view models or trigger analytics when navigation ends.
+- Pair with `SplitView` or navigation shells to animate content panes independently of the chrome.

+For component galleries, use it to showcase before/after states or responsive layouts without writing manual animation plumbing.

 ## 7. SplitButton and ToggleSplitButton

 `SplitButton` provides a main action plus a secondary flyout (`SplitButton.cs`).